 Continue reading “6 Jamaican Rivers You Can Visit Without Leaving Kingston & St. Andrew”Is Kingston, Jamaica Worth Visiting?

 Kingston, the capital city of Jamaica, is a destination that captivates thousands of visitors each year with its rich vibrant culture and natural beauty.
 A city of paradoxes, Kingston is the heartbeat of Jamaica as most Jamaican art, music and trends originate here.
 After all, Kingston holds one-sixth of Jamaica’s population.
 Most visitors to Jamaica bypass its capital city because there are misconceptions that all of Kingston is dangerous, or just not that interesting or beautiful.
 By doing so, most tourists miss out on an authentic Jamaican experience.
-I’ve lived in Kingston for all but two of my twenty-something years so I’m more than qualified to share five reasons why Kingston, Jamaica is a must-visit destination.
+I’ve lived in Kingston for all but two of my twenty-something years so I’m more than qualified to share five reasons why Kingston, Jamaica is a must-visit destination, especially for lovers of reggae music.

 Continue reading “Is Kingston, Jamaica Worth Visiting?”Best Cafes for Coffee Lovers in Jamaica